echoid/endysi/README.md

 `--method` is 'ssa' (i.e., a Gillespie simulation).

 3. When it runs, the above command will create a new directory for the raw data and results in ~/research/results/ceRNA/endysi.
+This is ongoing and as yet unpublished research, so I'm reluctant to say too much about the details.
+(Which is to say, please don't scoop me!)